phylum-dev/phylum-ci/CONTRIBUTING.md

     # Update the lockfile and the local environment to get the latest versions of dependencies
     poetry update

-    # Dependencies will be checked automatically in CI during a PR, but checking locally is possible:
+    # Dependencies will be checked automatically in CI during a PR.
+They will also be checked
+    # with the local pre-commit hook, if enabled.
+Manually checking locally is also possible:
     phylum analyze poetry.lock
     ```

-7. When you're done making changes, check that your changes pass the tests:
+8. When you're done making changes, check that your changes pass the tests:

     ```sh
     poetry run tox
     ```

-8. Commit your changes and push your branch to GitHub:
+9. Commit your changes and push your branch to GitHub:

     ```sh
     git add .